TadiT7/treble_experimentations_wiki/Nokia-1.md

 - TWRP formats the /data in ext4.
 While we need f2fs to make system work.
 Only use Stock Android recovery or "fastboot -w" (Only works when bootloader unlocked) can wipe the phone's user data properly.

 - USSD incoming message without replies will get fixed in Android 9.
-- Wi-Fi hotspot always broken (Android 9+).
+- Wi-Fi hotspot always broken (Android 9+, with any form of Google Apps installed).

 - No 1st SIM incoming calls though.

 ## Android 10
 - Very unstable.
 - Wi-Fi will kinda hang system.
-Sometimes will not work at all
+Sometimes will not work at all.
 - Quickstep/SystemUI lockscreen break after a long while (Blank screen).
 - Don't set a lock screen.
 Will hang system and no password has been set after that.
 - Video codec kinda broken (As seen in Google's looped static videos in Pixel Setup Wizard, Gesture settings illustration video)
 ## Android 9
-- Not sure.
+~~- Not sure.
 But there's a point of time where I can make Wi-Fi hotspot works with Android 9.
-But currently, it will not work.
+But currently, it will not work.~~
+- Except Android 8.1 has the Wi-Fi working perfectly.
+Android 9 and 10 will have some sort of problems with Wi-Fi tethering.
 - Used to has storage limitation to be flashed with v107.
 So far can flashed with v119 (With no built-in gapps of course).
 ## Android 8
 - Nothing, except OEM's?
 Though it's literally Android 8.1 so this one will get the best compatibilty.